rodriguezh21/css-variables/README.md

 ## **Description**

 _Project 3/30_.
+Using CSS Variables to edit the spacing, blur, and background color of an image.
 Fun and easy project learning the basics of vanilla JavaScript, a creative course imparted by [Wes Bos](https://github.com/wesbos).

 ***